Graduate

 OCEA 220 Chemical Oceanography

 A chemical description of the sea; emphasis on the chemical interactions of the oceans with the biosphere, atmosphere, and lithosphere.
 Topics include biogeochemical cycles and the use of chemical tracers to study oceanic and coastal processes.
-Course designed for graduate students; available to upper-division science majors.
+Course designed for graduate students.
 Students may not receive credit for this course and OCEA 122.

 Credits